redis/redis-doc/docs/get-started/data-store.md

 {{< /clients-example>}}
 <br/>
 {{% alert title="Tip" color="warning" %}}
 You can copy and paste the connection details from the Redis Cloud database configuration page.
 Here is an example connection string of a Cloud database that is hosted in the AWS region `us-east-1` and listens on port 16379: `redis-16379.c283.us-east-1-4.ec2.cloud.redislabs.com:16379`.
 The connection string has the format `host:port`.
+You must also copy and paste the user name and password of your Cloud database and then either pass the credentials to your client or use the [AUTH](/commands/auth/) after the connection was established.
 {{% /alert  %}}

 ## Store and retrieve data